linode/linode_api4-python/docs/guides/upgrading_from_linode-api.rst

 ---------------------

 .. note::
-   The imports that need to be changed were never the recomended way of importing classes, and all recoomended, documented import schemes still work without change.
+   The imports that need to be changed were never the recommended way of importing classes, and all recommended, documented import schemes still work without change.

 In the unlikely case that you are importing classes from deep within the ``linode.objects`` package, you may need to change your imports to match the new package structure.
 For example, if your code currently does this::